wp-plugins/naked-social-share/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fixed an incorrectly spelled slug.
+* Updated the settings panel (no visual changes).
+* Tested with WordPress version 4.2.3

 = 1.1.2 =
 * Added more class names to the buttons so you can target the site name (text) and the counter numbers separately.